martinberger-ch/oci-monitoring/README.md

 }
 ```

-Restart Docker container for Steampipe.io as OS user root to enable the settings:
+Restart Docker container for Steampipe.io as OS user root to re-enable the settings:

 ```bash
 sudo su -